 In 2017, Worldreader received funding from the Stavros Niarchos Foundation to support the continued access to quality children’s books for Syrian and conflict impacted Jordanian children.
-Through mobile technology, partnerships with Arabic publishers and a network of organizations on the ground, our “Read to Kids” program aims to deliver 250 high quality Arabic children’s books to families affected by the Syrian crisis.
-The program hopes to reach 50,000 Syrian and Jordanian families whether it be in host communities, in refugee camps or on the move with a powerful children’s collection that keeps parents and children reading.
+Through mobile technology, partnerships with Arabic publishers and a network of organizations on the ground, the project, called Tuta Tuta, aims to deliver 250 high-quality Arabic children’s books to families affected by the Syrian crisis.
+The program hopes to reach 30,000 Syrian and Jordanian families whether it be in host communities, in refugee camps or on the move with a powerful children’s collection that keeps parents and children reading.

 Publishers in the region have agreed to join us.
 Over the past six months, we have worked with Arabic publishers in the region such as Alhohud, Asala, Dar Al Yasmine, Kalimat and Jabal Amman to digitize Arabic children’s stories for mobile reading to children.
 These digital stories will help support or ignite a culture of reading at the household level and recognizes that refugee parents are often children’s first teachers.

 How can we help parents recreate the tradition of storytelling in their homes?